-Your Sport Jet 90 pump does not have a gearbox.
-The impeller is always turning, even when the shifter is in neutral.
+Your Sport Jet 120 pump does not have a gearbox.
+The impeller is always turning (even when the shifter is in neutral.)
+At high neutral rpms, the boat may creep forward.

 9. Your sport jet unit is equipped with overheat and low oil level warning systems.
-The warning horn sounds when the engine temperature is too high or when the oil level in the reservoir is low.
+The warning horn sounds when engine temperature is too high or when the oil level in the reservoir is low.
 If the alarm sounds immediately reduce engine speed to idle and stop the engine.
 If the problem is low oil, replenish as necessary.
 If the alarm continues to sound, have the engine checked by your dealer.
 Running the engine while overheated will cause damage to it.